 They excel in:

-- Treatment of acute sports injuries
+- Rapid recovery from sports injuries

-- Post-injury rehabilitation
+- Post-surgical rehabilitation

-- Analysis of technical gestures
+- Analysis of the technical gesture

 Training and regulation in Quebec: what you need to know